woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 img_thumb: 'gerunds-a-simple-solution-to-architecture-exhaustion/architecture-monster.jpg'
 img_alt: 'Architecture monster'
 excerpt: >
-  I may not know you, but if you do full stack software engineering, I have something I'd like you to try with me that you might really like.
+  I may not know you, but if you do full stack software engineering with OOP frameworks like Rails, Django, and similar, I have something I'd like you to try with me that you might really like.
 It's a simple, natural way to express a lot of behavior that has been either bloating your models, or has spread around in architectural components like service objects, form models, presenters, and potentially a dozen other architectural widgets.
 sidebar_extra: >
   <div class="sidebar-extra">
     <blockquote>